 Like Vegas, it’s limitless debauchery and sensory overload, and every day ends up stretching from noon until the early morning hours of the next day.
 On nearly every block of the festival in downtown Austin, there’s a party with corporate-sponsored free drinks and food for those with the right wristband or enough patience to get inside.

->

-> Meanwhile, stars like Lady Gaga perform around the corner from bands just getting their footing, such as Santa Cruz’s Eliquate, which drove straight to the festival for a handful of gigs in hopes of finding new fans and catching a break in the industry.
+Meanwhile, stars like Lady Gaga perform around the corner from bands just getting their footing, such as Santa Cruz’s Eliquate, who drove straight to the festival for a handful of gigs in hopes of finding new fans and catching a break in the industry.

->

-> Unfortunately, among the highlights of one of the best music events in the world is the dark reality that people get hurt and sometimes die there.
+Unfortunately, among the highlights of one of the best music events in the world is the dark reality that people get hurt and sometimes die there.
 These things happen at events where hundreds of thousands of people are partying at all hours of the day and night.

 The tragic accident Thursday night that claimed three lives and injured almost two dozen more when a driver attempted to evade police by driving through a festival roadblock was an acute reminder.
 We were standing at the accident scene two hours before it happened.

 Something often overlooked in coverage from SXSW: There are a lot of great acts from Texas.
 We were most impressed with The Suffers, a 10-piece soul band from Houston with a healthy mix of R&B, jazz and Latin influences fronted by Kam Franklin on vocals.
 Fans of Sharon Jones and the Dap Kings will appreciate this new group.

 Latin funk band Grupo Fantasma is another group that we run into every year in Austin, and when we do, we stop and listen.
 Recruited to back Prince on several occasions, the nine-piece group is among Austin’s best.
 Houston underground veteran Trae the Truth, one of the many rappers from H-Town that made the trip to Austin, was another highlight.